Notes on off-shell conformal integrals and correlation functions at five points

 $D_8$ and $D_9$ serve as irreducible scalar products (ISPs) of this family. $G_{1,1,1,1,1,1,1,0,0}$ from this family is the two-loop ladder diagram shown in Fig.\ref{Figure_dbox}, whose result is conformal invariant and was calculated in \cite{Usyukina:1993ch}.

-From the IBP reduction, it can be found out that the number of master integrals for this family is $74$.
+IBP reduction shows that this family contains $74$ master integrals.
 Explicit result for these master integrals can be found in \cite{He:2022ctv}.
 Here we list the UT master integrals that are used in the main text.

 where kinematics variables are defined as $p_i^2=m_i^2$ and $s=(p_1{+}p_2)^2$, $t=(p_2{+}p_3)^2$, and the roots $r_i$ defined as